Skip to main content

 3 test scenarios

-• Retrieve previous draft by source attachment JR-document-editing-002.1
+• Retrieve previous draft by source attachment_id JR-document-editing-002.1

 Incremental Redline Generation